sandhyaparna/Data-Science/Deep Learning/Neural Networks.md

 * Increase the number of epochs until the validation accuracy starts decreasing even when training accuracy is increasing(overfitting).
 * Learning Curve - Error or skill of the model on Y-axis vs Number of epochs along the x-axis
 #### Batch size
 * The batch size is a hyperparameter of gradient descent that controls the number of training samples to work through before the model’s internal parameters are updated.
+Number of samples that gradient is calculated on.
   * Batch Gradient Descent.
 Batch Size = Size of Training Set
   * Stochastic Gradient Descent.
 Batch Size = 1
   * Mini-Batch Gradient Descent.
 1 < Batch Size < Size of Training Set
 * Mini batch size is the number of sub samples given to the network after which parameter update happens.
 * A good default for batch size might be 32.
 Also try 32, 64, 128, 256, and so on.
+* Google cloud Recomendation: 40-100 tends to be a good tange for batch size.
+Can go up to as high as 500 <br/>
+* If too small, training will bounce around <br/>
+* If too large, training will take a very long time <br/>
 #### Example for diff between Epochs and Batches
 * Assume you have a dataset with 200 samples (rows of data) and you choose a batch size of 5 and 1,000 epochs.
 * This means that the dataset will be divided into 40 batches, each with five samples.
 The model weights will be updated after each batch of five samples.